NSO-developer/nso-docker/README.md

     -   `docker run -it cisco-nso-dev:5.3 ncs_cli` to get the NSO CLI
 -   `sh`, the Bourne shell, has a hard coded `PATH`
 -   ncs is not installed in `PATH` of `sh`
--   we don't want to modify the ncs install
+-   we don&rsquo;t want to modify the ncs install
     -   likely error prone, in particular over time
 -   we can modify `PATH` of `sh` by configuring our profile
 -   `sh` only reads profile when started as interactive shell
 -   Docker runs sh as non-interactive shell
     -   thus `sh` does not read profile

 We solve this by effectively replacing Dockers standard use of `sh` by specifying our own entrypoint.
 It remains to be seen whether this is a good idea or a wildly bad one.
-Don't hesitate to open an issue in case you have an issue.
+Don&rsquo;t hesitate to open an issue in case you have an issue.
 It is however tested (see the `test-dev-entrypoint` test case) including some more exotic scenarios.